 There’s a story in the Arabic sources, which may be true but is more likely an attempt to justify the conquest after the fact, that the Muslims invaded Hispania at the behest of Count Julian of Ceuta, the last Christian governor of anything in North Africa.
 Ceuta is on the Africa side of the Strait of Gibraltar and is Spanish property today (though Julian’s Ceuta seems to have included the city of Tangier, which he lost to the Muslims in 710 and which is Moroccan today).
 Very little is known about Julian as well.
 He may have been Berber, or Germanic, or Greek.
 He was probably a dependent vassal of the Visigoths, though he may instead have been the Byzantine governor of North Africa (such as it was by this point).
 We simply don’t know.

 Julian had managed to hold Ceuta against the Muslims almost miraculously, which is the only thing we know for sure about him.
 According to the earliest Arab sources, Julian sent his daughter to study at Roderic’s court at Toledo, and she (also miraculously, no doubt) found herself pregnant with Roderic’s child.
 Enraged, Julian switched allegiances in 710 and implored the Muslims to invade Hispania.
-Later sources would embellish this already unlikely tale even further to say that Roderic had raped the girl (Muslim sources) or that she’d nefariously seduced poor Roderic (Christian sources).
+Later sources would embellish this already unlikely tale even further to say that a villainous Roderic had raped the poor girl (Muslim sources) or that Julian’s villainous daughter nefariously seduced poor Roderic (Christian sources).

 Julian is said to have guided the Muslims on their earliest scouting probes into Hispania, then provided the ships that ferried an army, led by Tariq ibn Ziyad (d. ~720)—the man who gave us the name “Gibraltar” (from Jabal Tariq, “Tariq’s mountain”)—across the strait.
-We also know very little about Tariq.
+We also know very little (I know, what a shock) about Tariq.
 He was an Arab.
 Or maybe a Berber.
 Or (unlikely but possibly) an Iranian.
-He was a slave of the overall Muslim commander in the west, Musa b.
-Nusayr (d.
+He was a slave of the overall Muslim commander in the west, Musa ibn Nusayr (d.
 716).
 Or maybe he wasn’t.
 These are the perils of studying 8th century history in what was not exactly the bustling center of the known world at the time.

 Regardless of numbers, the one thing that seems clear in this whole morass is that the invading army defeated Roderic and his defenders, and Roderic himself died in the process.
 Some sources have Roderic losing because his men, unhappy over his usurpation of the throne, abandoned him, but this is contradicted by other sources that say that Witiza was a despised king and Roderic’s enthronement was widely welcomed.
 It’s also debatable that Roderic “usurped” the throne, since the Visigothic nobles did have the right to elect a new king and were not obliged to rubber stamp the departed king’s choice of heir.
 We also don’t know very much about the battle itself or why it went the way it did, though a good guess seems to be that the far more mobile, cavalry-oriented Berber forces simply outmaneuvered the more stationary and compact Visigothic army with a series of quick attacks and misdirections.

 After Guadalete, Tariq was able to move on and take the Visigothic capital, Toledo.
-Musa, his superior, seems to have decided to win some glory for himself at this point, because in 712 he arrived in Hispania with “reinforcements” and, gosh, to take over the expedition from his increasingly popular subordinate.
+Musa, his superior, seems to have decided to step in at this point before hi subordinate had a chance to get too successful, because in 712 he arrived in Hispania with “reinforcements” and, gosh, to take over the expedition.
 Musa himself would later be similarly bigfooted by Caliph al-Walid I (d.
 715), who didn’t much appreciate the fact that Musa was being hailed as a conquering hero and recalled both Musa and Tariq to Damascus in 714 (where both later died).
-Before they left, though, they managed to complete the conquest of the Iberian Peninsula, save for the tiny northern kingdom of Asturias, which would go on to form the geographic base for the “Reconquista” and the reimposition of Christian control over Iberia.
+Before they left, though, they managed to complete the conquest of the Iberian Peninsula, save for the tiny northern kingdom of Asturias.
+As unlikely as it sounds for such a relatively insignificant place, little Asturias would go on to form the geographic base for the “Reconquista” and the reimposition of Christian control over Iberia.